shababcardinity/fjundzer/README.md

 <br>

 ## ► About us
-Cardinity is a licensed payment institution, active in the European Union, registered on VISA Europe and MasterCard International associations to provide <i>e-commerce credit card processing services</i> for online merchants.
+Cardinity is a licensed payment institution, active in the European Union, registered on VISA Europe and MasterCard International associations to provide <b>e-commerce credit card processing services</b> for online merchants.

-It's a safe and cost-effective online payment solution for e-commerce businesses selling various products or providing services.
-Available for EU merchants of different types: from low to high risk, from businesses to sole proprietors, from retail products to digital goods.

-We operate not only as a Payment Gateway but also as an Acquiring Bank.
+We operate not only as a <u>payment gateway</u> but also as an <u>acquiring Bank</u>.
 With over 10 years of experience in providing reliable online payment services, we continue to grow and improve as a perfect solution for your businesses.

+Cardinity is certified as PCI-DSS level 1 payment service provider and always assures a secure environment for transactions.

+We assure a safe and cost-effective, all-in-one online payment solution for e-commerce businesses and sole proprietorships.
 ### Our features
 • Fast application and boarding procedure.
-• Global payments.
-Accept payments in major currencies with all main credit and debit cards from customers all around the world.
+• Global payments - accept payments in major currencies with credit and debit cards from customers all around the world.
-• Recurring billing.
-Offer subscriptions or memberships, and your customers will be charged automatically.
+• Recurring billing for subscription or membership based sales.
-• One-click payments.
-Let your customers purchase with a single click.
+• One-click payments - let your customers purchase with a single click.
 • Mobile payments.
 Purchases made anywhere on any mobile device.
-• A payment gateway and a free merchant account.
+• Free merchant account.
-• Ensured security with our enhanced protection measures.
+• PCI DSS level 1 compliance and assured security with our enhanced protection measures.
 • Simple and transparent pricing model.
-Pay only per transaction and get all the features for free.
+Pay only per transaction and receive all the features for free.
 ### Get started
 To start accepting credit and debit card payments on your e-commerce business, register directly at our website https://cardinity.com/sign-up or contact us at https://cardinity.com/company/contact-us
 ### Keywords